lucasdekam/lo1/theory-lab/metals.md

 Ask the supervisor for the oxygen POTCAR, submit the calculation, and find out:

-* the final bond length in Å, using the `CONTCAR` file
+* the final bond length in Å, using the `CONTCAR` file.
+Look for (a reliable source of) the bond length of oxygen on the internet.
+Does it agree with the calculation?
 * the final electronic energy `E0`, using the `OSZICAR` file

 ## Task 3: empty slab